Livtencity (Maribavir)

 What If You Miss a Dose?

-If you miss a dose, take it as soon as you remember.
-If it’s almost time for your next dose, skip the missed dose and take your next dose at the regular time.
-It’s important not to miss or skip doses.
+If you forget to take a dose, take it as soon as you remember.
+If it's almost time for your next dose, skip the missed dose and continue with your schedule.
+Do not take a double dose.

 Available Tablet Strengths